AHA Guidelines for CPR: Staying Updated with Best Practices in CPR

 Specific Techniques and Considerations for Infant CPR

-• Use of feedback devices: The guidelines encourage the use of real-time audio and visual feedback devices during infant CPR to ensure the appropriate compression depth, rate, and recoil.
+• Use of Feedback Devices: Utilize real-time audio and visual feedback devices to ensure proper compression rate, depth, and recoil during resuscitation.

 Get CPR Certified in Minutes for as low as $19.95